-This post on Musings of a Housewife delves into challenges that are specific to finding jeans.
+This post delves into challenges that are specific to finding jeans.
 Topics covered include pocket placement, jeans styles, color, and designer denim.
 The author also covers how to find the proper rise and length for you.
 Lots of images are included to illustrate key points.

 Issues of Length…